 Major aims of GBIF Swiss Node are i) to operationalize the Swiss Biodiversity Information Network; ii) to maintain, share and develop pertinent registries (registry of scientific collections, national taxonomy and checklists); iii) to share globally data collection specimens stored in Swiss institutions; iv) to diversify the types of data to be mobilized in GBIF, such as eDNA.

-National funding is provided by the Federal Office for the Environment (FOEN), Species, Ecosystems, Landscapes Division, Species and habitats section.
+National funding is provided by the Federal Office for the Environment (FOEN), Division Biodiversity and Landscape, Section Biodiversity policy Species and habitats section.

 In 2004, the Federal Office for the Environment (FOEN) assigned the Centre Suisse de Cartographie de la Faune (now Info fauna) the responsibility for organising the participation of Switzerland in the global network and developing the appropriate structure - the GBIF Swiss Node.

 In 2016, the Federal Council strengthened collaboration with GBIF and decided that Switzerland would become a full member.
 The GBIF Swiss Node is therefore responsible for:

 - Coordinating the network of Swiss partners willing to participate in the global effort to make information available.